meom-group/DCM/README.md

 ## CAUTION :
 **This repository is under construction.
-Do not use of fork until this CAUTION message disappears !**
+Do not use or fork until this CAUTION message disappears !**

 # DCM
 Drakkar Config Manager